ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ##### Delegate

-This delegate must be implemented by clients of this class.
+Clients of this class must implement this delegate.
 It receives events from the parsing process:

 ```cpp
 virtual void on_parsing_error(ndef::MessageParser::error_t error);